 Yes, as long as you or your child’s legal guardian also sign.
 In California, you can also sign a liability waiver on your child’s behalf.7

 This makes California different from many other states.
-Minors generally lack the legal capacity to enter into valid and enforceable contracts.
-As a result, the law generally allows children to disaffirm contracts they sign before they turn 18.6
+Elsewhere minors generally lack the legal capacity to enter into valid and enforceable contracts.6

 6. Should I sign a liability waiver?

-We cannot advise you whether or not to sign a liability waiver and assumption of the risk contract in California.
+We cannot advise you whether or not to sign a liability waiver in California.
 It is up to you to decide whether an activity is worth the risk of not being able to sue in the event of an injury.

 1. Ask to examine the premises and equipment before you sign.
 How the premises and equipment look can often tell you how on top of safety employees are.
 If the property does not seem well-maintained, consider taking your business elsewhere.